jalaluddinmohammed/DevOps-Diary/README.md

 # DevOps-Diary
-This is the DevOps Diary
+This is the DevOps Diary, My notes on DevOps Concepts and its Explanations